 Example 3: Sleep without timeout message

-Appending >nul part so that command does not display output anything to screen.
+Appending >nul part so that the command does not display output anything to the screen.
 It suppresses the countdown time.

 Another best use case of the timeout is as follows: